Kieran-Thompson/Advent-Of-Code/README.md

 # Advent-Of-Code

-My solutions to different Advent of Code days.
+My solutions to the differnet puzzles from the diffent Advent of Code challenge series.

+Please note:
+These solutions  are written to solve the problem.
+Not to be great examples of any good coding practice.